 MySQL Enterprise Backup (MEB) is a MySQL Enterprise feature that is separate from MySQL Workbench.
 For more information about its functionality, see the MySQL Enterprise Backup documentation.
 MySQL Workbench provides an interface to MySQL Enterprise Backup, as described in this section.

-Managing both local and remote MySQL instances is available on Linux and OS X, and managing local MySQL instances is available on Microsoft Windows.
+Managing both local and remote MySQL instances is available on Linux and macOS, and managing local MySQL instances is available on Microsoft Windows.
 Remote management is configured using SSH Remote Management.

 A MySQL connection with a root user.

 The MySQL server configuration file path must be set and correct for the MySQL connection.

-The user running MySQL Workbench must be a sudo user (Linux / OS X) that is able to execute the MySQL Enterprise Backup binary.
+The user running MySQL Workbench must be a sudo user (Linux and macOS) that is able to execute the MySQL Enterprise Backup binary.